 Shortly you hear a waterfall, and see two abandoned buildings on your left.
 All of a sudden the nice gravel road makes an abrupt turn to the right (east), at just shy of 4 kilometers, and begins to climb up a steep hill.
 We almost missed the markings as there is a path that continues down below along the river.

 As you head up this steep hill, if you look closely there is a rock with a painted yellow arrow on it.
 Then you will know you are on the right path.
 You are now leaving the Nabão River for good and beginning the serious climbing for day six on the Camino Portugués.

 As you head up the hill, look to your right (south).
 You can see the bridge of the IC-9 that you just crossed under and I also thought I could see the Tomar castle.

 At the top of the hill, there is another yellow arrow painted on the rocks, to assure you that you are heading in the right direction.

-The morning was still gorgeous, with the sun finally coming out at 6.5 km into our day.
+The morning was still gorgeous, with the sun finally coming out at five kilometers into our day.
 Yet it still remained nice and cool.
 Amen!

-For the first time it felt to us like a "real" Camnio. despite the lonliness of being the only pilgrims on the road.
+For the first time it felt to us like a "real" Camino. despite the loneliness of being the only pilgrims on the road.
 We knew our Aussie friends were behind us, (we had met them in Tomar), but we knew of no other pilgrims on that day.

 As I interpret this feeling from my voice journal notes, after the fact, I realize that what I meant by a "real" Camino, was that it looked more like other Caminos we had been on, with similar topography.
-This familiar feeling, I realize is a feeling of comfort.
+This familiar feeling, I realized, was a feeling of comfort.
 It had nothing to do with whether or not this was a "real" Camino!